Skip to content

 0SuccessAllow operation, parse stdout for JSON output

-2Blocking errorPrevent operation (for blocking events), stderr fed to Claude
+2Blocking errorPrevent operation (for blocking events), stderr fed to Claude. stdout is silently ignored.

 OtherNon-blocking errorStderr shown in verbose mode (Ctrl+O), execution continues